edgarberm/dashup/README.md

 #### 🔋 High performance

-Utilizing the best practices of React performance optimization, the library ensures smooth rendering and fluid user experiences.
+Using the best practices for React performance optimization, the library ensures smooth rendering and fluid user experiences.

 #### 📘 Storybook integration

-Utilize the power of [Storybook](https://storybook.js.org/) for easy development and interactive documentation.
+Uses the power of [Storybook](https://storybook.js.org/) for easy development and interactive documentation.

 ## Requirements